OguzhanUmutlu/node-memory/README.md

-# node-memory
+# memory-man
-This npm package streamlines memory management to node.js by harnessing the power of C++ integration.
+This npm package streamlines memory management to node.js from C++.

+> Do not use this for production.
+> Node's V8 would probably be faster in bigger scales.